What is sale and rent back?

 As part of the sale and leaseback approach, the new owner agrees to rent or lease the property from the previous owner for a specified period of time.
 In some cases, this arrangement makes it possible for the previous owner to remain in the property for several years as a tenant.
 Other times, the purpose of this type of contract is to give a previous owner an extended period of time to arrange a move to a new location.
 For example, someone who plans to move across the country in a few months may arrange to sell her house now, on the condition that the new owner allows the seller to rent the property in the interim.
 In this period, the seller finds a new home and begins to send his belongings to the new location, without having to deal with a move that must be done in a few days.

-See also What is a group buying organization?
+See also What is a goods receipt?

 The sale and return of rent agreement can also be useful when the owner can no longer afford to maintain the property or manage the property taxes associated with the property.
 Here, the new owner assumes these responsibilities, relieving the stress of the old owner.
 At the same time, the new owner immediately receives some income from the property, since the previous owner is renting or leasing for a certain period of time.